University of Louisville

 Signature sculpture at the School of Medicine.

 Acronym for the “Americans with Disabilities Act” of 1990.
 Always use the official name on first reference.
-On second reference in informal usage, ADA is acceptable if the meaning will be clear to readers.
-If you intend to use the acronym on second reference, let readers know this by setting it off in parentheses directly after the first official reference.
+On second reference in informal usage, ADA is acceptable.
+If you intend to use the acronym on second reference, let readers know this by setting it off in parentheses directly after the first official reference: Americans with Disabilities Act (ADA).

 Always lowercase: adjunct professor John Thompson.

 Use Office of Admissions on first reference.
-Use admissions office thereafter.
-The Office of Admissions handles undergraduate applications; the Graduate School deals with graduate admissions.
+Use admissions office thereafter: The Office of Admissions handles undergraduate applications; She is a graduate assistant in the admissions office.

 Generally, avoid referring to a person's age unless it is relevant to your copy.
-Do not refer to the age of a university faculty or staff member without his or her permission.
+Do not refer to the age of a university faculty or staff member without their permission.

 When age is relevant, always use numerals: He was 3 years old.
 Ages that are expressed as adjectives before a noun or that substitute for a noun use hyphens: The 3-year-old boy wandered off.
 Police are searching for a 3-year-old who wandered off from his home yesterday.